 We believe it is important for philanthropy and for Arca, with its rich history of funding experimental and innovative approaches, to support the development of networks as they work to engage the excluded, foster debate among the silenced, promote transparency, and drive social change.

 Since 1952, the Arca Foundation has worked to promote social equity and justice, and has helped to support initiatives that affect public policy on a range of critical issues.
-While our program foci evolve over time and the strategies for affecting change may shift in response to the sociopolitical environment, we remain committed to the belief that access to knowledge, vigorous public education and citizen engagement are essential to democracy.
+While our program and geographic areas may change over time, we remain committed to the belief that access to knowledge, vigorous public education, and community engagement are essential to democracy.

 The Arca Foundation staff and board look forward to working with you in our efforts to promote more equitable, accountable and transparent policies.